tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 # Step 8 - Compare to the theoretical max and decide if you are satisfied :)

-The theoretical max of 32-core run on AMD Milan 7713 running at 2GHz is 1.024 TFLOPS.
-(Boosted Freq: 1.587 TFLOPS) Try to get as close to this as you can.
-NOTE: we were somehow able to achieve more than this.
-We dont know how.. it may have to do with the virtualization?
+The theoretical max of 32-core run on AMD Milan 7713 running at a nominal freq of 2GHz is 1.024 TFLOPS.
+Try to get as close to this as you can.
-Maybe things are running at a boosted frequency 3.1GHz?

 If you are below 75% of this, there are simple things you can do that will make a huge difference.

 Justification: